-After we receive notification that your FAFSA has been completed, a confirmation letter will be mailed to you.
-You will then be notified through your NTC email account when your financial aid awards become available.
-You must then accept, edit, or decline your awards for them to be processed.
+Early FAFSA filers will receive an email from the Financial Aid Office acknowledging the receipt of your financial aid application (FAFSA).
+You will then be notified through your NTC email account when your financial aid offer becomes available.
+You must then accept, edit, or decline the financial aid offered to you.

 Disbursement